LanguageMachines/LuigiNLP/README.md

     $ python setup.py install

-Many of the implemented modules rely on software distributed as part LaMachine (https://proycon.github.io/LaMachine), so LuigiNLP is best used from within a LaMachine installation.
+Many of the implemented modules rely on software distributed as part of [LaMachine](https://proycon.github.io/LaMachine), so LuigiNLP is best used from within a LaMachine installation.
 LuigiNLP itself will be included in LaMachine when it is mature enough.

 Usage
 ---------